openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 ### Message 1

 message_1 contains the ID_CRED_PSK.
-Thus, the composition of message_1 SHALL be a CBOR sequence, as defined below:
+The composition of message_1 SHALL be a CBOR sequence, as defined below:

 ~~~~~~~~~~~~
 message_1 = (